Providing services for all students at Penn State

 First-Year Living Learning Community and Seminar

-Bunton-Waller Fellows, Lenfest, Maguire, and Milton Hershey scholars will participate in the Educational Equity Living Learning Community (LLC) during their first year.
+Bunton-Waller Fellows and Merits, Commonwealth, Lenfest, Milton Hershey School, and Maguire scholars will participate in the Educational Equity Living Learning Community (LLC) during their first year.
 Scholars will be assigned to a residence hall designated for the Educational Equity Scholars Program.
 In addition, these scholars will take a year-long credit bearing Scholarship and Community seminar that builds upon the Penn State values.
 These programs are designed to build community amongst the new students, support students’ transition to college, explore opportunities at Penn State, connect with campus resources, and develop skills for academic success.
-Bunton-Waller Fellows, Lenfest, Maguire, and Milton Hershey School Scholars will automatically be placed in the LLC.
+Scholars will automatically be placed in the LLC.
 Other students interested in the Educational Equity LLC will need to complete a secondary application.